sh3boo/sh3boo/README.md

-### Hello who ever you are ❤, i am ahmed shaban yousef
+### Hello who ever you are ❤, i am Ahmed Shaban Yousef
 #### I am a studying computer science and Artificial Intelligence
 I am a student at CS cairo university and .Net developer I have a very good knowledge in software engineering feilds and also a great knowledge in data structures ,data base , network, Design Patterns, SOLID principles.